Oliver Cowdery: 1838 split with Smith

 By early 1838, the relationship between Smith and Cowdery had deteriorated significantly.
-Cowdery felt that Smith's integration of economic and political plans into religious matters was encroaching on the separation of church and state.
-Cowdery also expressed his concerns of Smith's relationship with Alger, a teenage maid living with the Smiths in Kirtland in a January 1838 letter to his brother Warren:
+Cowdery felt that Smith's integration of economic and political plans into his theology and ecclesiastical structure was encroaching on the separation of church and state.
+Cowdery also expressed his concerns of Smith's relationship with Fanny Alger, a teenage maid living with the Smiths in Kirtland.
+In a January 1838 letter to his brother Warren:

 "[We] had some conversation in which in every instance I did not fail to affirm that which I had said was strictly true.
-A dirty, nasty, filthy affair of his and Fanny Alger's was talked over in which I strictly declared that I had never deserted from the truth in the matter, and as I supposed was admitted by himself."In January 1838, Smith and Rigdon left Kirtland and took over the Far West, Missouri church in March 1838, which had previously been under the presidency of W. W. Phelps and David Whitmer—a close friend and brother-in-law to Cowdery.
+A dirty, nasty, filthy affair of his and Fanny Alger's was talked over in which I strictly declared that I had never deserted from the truth in the matter, and as I supposed was admitted by himself."In January 1838, Smith and Rigdon left Kirtland and took over the Far West, Missouri church in March 1838, which had previously been under the presidency of W. W. Phelps, John Whitmer, and David Whitmer—a close friend and brother-in-law to Cowdery.
 Thomas B. Marsh, David W. Patten, and Brigham Young, were ordained as the new stake presidency in Missouri.

 The new presidency requested John Whitmer, who had been the Church historian and recorder, and a member of the stake presidency in Missouri, to turn in his historical notes and writings.
-When he failed to comply, Whitmer was removed from his position, and prompted an investigation into the financial handlings of the Missouri leadership.
+When he failed to comply, Whitmer was removed from his position, and an investigation into the financial handlings of the Missouri leadership commenced.